cacing69/cquery/README.md

         )
         // just imagine this is your table, and every element as your column ->filter("attr(class, a)", "has", "vip") // add some filter here
-        // ->OrFilter("attr(class, a)", "has", "super") // add another condition its has OR condition SQL
+        // ->orFilter("attr(class, a)", "has", "super") // add another condition its has OR condition SQL
         // ->filter("attr(class, a)", "has", "blocked") // add another condition its has AND condition SQL ->get();
 ```